sgpatil/oriquent/README.md

        y => Oriquent Minor Release

-   So to install oriquent on Laravel 5.2 you will need to install v5.2.\*.\*
+   So to install oriquent on Laravel 5.4 you will need to install v5.4.\*.\*

-   and to install oriquent on Laravel 5.1 you will need to install v5.1.\*.\*
+   and to install oriquent on Laravel 5.3 you will need to install v5.3.\*.\*

    > Note : Branch `dev-master` will always point to latest release.
+Currently pointing to Laravel 5.4

    You can check complete installation guide in [Installation](#installation) Section.